franko/gsl-shell/doc/user-manual/gdt.rst

            print(cursor.x, cursor.y)
         end

   .. method:: headers()

      Returns a table with the name of the columns (headers).
-     The value are given in the column order so that the index of each element corresponds to the index of the given column in the table.
+     The values are given in the column's order so that the index of each element corresponds to the index of the given column in the table.

   .. method:: levels(j)
               levels(column_name)

      Returns a list of the unique levels for the given column identified by its index ``j`` or its name.